 All parkways within the dedicated street Right of Way shall be final graded with a minimum of six inches (6") of topsoil and sodded in an approved manner.
 The sod will be watered by the developer in appropriate amounts until the sod is established, as determined by the Village Engineer.
 The minimum gradient of all parkways shall be two percent (2%) and the maximum shall be eight percent (8%).
+When working within existing conditions (not new conditions), a gradient more than 8% may be acceptable if approved by the Village Engineer prior to construction.

 The subdivider, developer, or contractor shall provide and plant healthy and properly pruned trees along all streets at a rate of one tree per lot, provided that the lot width is seventy-five feet (75') or less.
-If the lot width is greater than seventy five feet (75'), the subdivider shall provide and plant two (2) trees per lot.
+If the lot width is greater than seventy-five feet (75'), the subdivider shall provide and plant two (2) trees per lot.
 Corner lot plantings, trees shall be planted at least twenty feet (20') from the street intersection property corner.
 Corner lot planting on private property or public property shall within a certain triangular area be trimmed to a height of thirty inches (30") or less above the elevation of the nearest street centerline elevation.
 Said triangular area shall be described by the right of way lines of the two (2) intersecting streets extended, and a third line intersecting the right of way lines at points twenty feet (20') from the right of way line intersection.
 Corner lots shall have a minimum of one tree on each frontage measuring seventy five feet (75') or less and a minimum of two (2) trees on each frontage greater than seventy five feet (75').